I confess. To this day I haven’t watched an

 17. Violet Evergarden

-Violet Evergarden is so emotionally driven and powerful.
-I’ve never seen anything like it in all my years of
+Violet Evergarden is so emotionally driven and

 Each episode tells a new story, as Violet Evergarden takes on her role as an “auto memories doll”.
 Which is slang for someone who writes love letters for other people, to help them express their feelings.